CSimonini/Getting-and-Cleaning-Data-Course-Project/README.md

 - `test/y_test.txt`: Test labels.

-- 'train(or test)/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+- `train(or test)/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ## Working Script explanation: